Last updated: May 4, 2026

 How many hours of school do I need to become a cosmetologist in Rhode Island?

-Rhode Island requires 1,500 hours of cosmetology training at an approved cosmetology school.
-You must be at least 18 years old and have a high school diploma or GED.
-After completing 1,500 hours, you must pass the PSI Cosmetologist Theory examination before applying for your RI Department of Health license ($25 application fee).
+Rhode Island requires 1,500 hours of cosmetology training at a DOH-approved school.
+You must be at least 18 with a high school diploma or GED.
+Other categories: esthetician 600 hours, nail technician 300 hours, barber 1,500 hours, electrologist 650 hours.
+After completing hours, pass the PSI Cosmetologist Theory exam (contact PSI at 800-733-9267) and apply to RI DOH for your license ($25 fee).

 When do Rhode Island cosmetology licenses need to be renewed?